NataliaC3737/NataliaC3737/README.md

 - 👋 Hi, I’m @NataliaC3737
-- 👀 I’m interested in Artificial Intelligence & Machine Learning
+- 👀 I’m interested in AI and Web development
-- 🌱 I’m currently learning the basic knowlege for doing AI proyects
+- 🌱 I’m currently working on Frontend development
-- 💞️ I’m looking to collaborate on Python & Data Science codes
+- 💞️ I’m looking to collaborate on Web, AI & Data Science codes
 - 📫 How to reach me caleronatalia3737@gmail.com